litosmunoz/Introduction-to-Quantitative-Trading/README.md

 ## Results:

-Since the beginning of October 2022 until late November 2022 (2 months), this strategy would have executed 6 trades.
+Since late September 2022 until late November 2022 (2 months), this strategy would have executed 6 trades.
 The first trade was a losing trade, but the next 5 were winning trades.

 - Win ratio: 5/6
 - Profitability: 12,63%